brainfo/brainfo.github.io/_posts/2024-07-31-academic-writing.md

 tags:
     - writing
 ---
 Some believe that you should not use the active voice in formal scientific writing because scientific writing should be impersonal.
-While others like APA style [[1]] or standford writing in science course [[2]] prefer active voice basically to be concise (cut the words).
+While others like [APA style](https://academicguides.waldenu.edu/writingcenter/scholarlyvoice/activepassive) or [standford writing in science course](https://www.youtube.com/watch?v=x33Km7hRzP0&list=PL8yeejfiNxNBT2rTomRjmWNlgh4DBmHST&ab_channel=sciwritestanford) prefer active voice basically to be concise (cut the words).
 However, the active voice is not necessarily 'personal' as many actors can be 'non-person'.
 For example, 'Process X improves yield.' is more concise than 'Yield is improved by using process X.' And sometimes the actors too unimportant to begin a sentence.
 Both the active or passive voice have pros and cons.
 More resonably, the use of them should be dependent on